Academic Team:

 EDST 111 Education and Social Change - CoreEd or major satisfying course

-This class will provide an introduction to American education and social change.
-Our society faces an array of social, political, and economic challenges.
+This course will provide an introduction to the history and present context of American education Our society faces an array of social, political, and economic challenges.
 Students will critically examine how we have arrived at this intricate moment in American schooling, as well as how social change has influenced schooling and vice versa.
+Further, multiple viewpoints are used to understand American education and all of its complexities.
 Students will evaluate historical, philosophical, and social viewpoints related to the purposes and goals of education.
-Additionally, students will compare/contrast multiple approaches to address a range of issues and problems in society.
-This course appeals to undergraduate students seeking to develop their understanding of the challenges and possibilities within the field of education as well as society.
+Additionally, students will compare/contrast multiple approaches to address a range of challenges and opportunities in American schools.
+This course appeals to undergraduate students seeking to develop their understanding of the field of education and its role in society.

 ES 101 Introduction to Ethnic Studies - CoreEd or major satisfying course